 Roberto has been training pilots since 2003 and has over 4000 hours in flight instruction.
 Having trained as a First Officer at CommutAir and Mesa Airline, he has experience on Embrear E145 and E175 as well.
-He is also a proud member of Paramus Flying Club.
+He is also a proud member, and Chief Pilot, of Paramus Flying Club.
 His life-long passion for flying has resulted in the opening of his flight school, Costanzo Air.

 An aviation enthusiast his entire life, Nima began taking flying lessons in high school, soloing on his 16th birthday.
 He learned to fly in the Pacific Northwest, earning an appreciation for backcountry and mountain flying, and has been flying in the New York area since 2015.
 He believes in a learner-centric approach to instructing, as well as the importance of building strong piloting fundamentals early in flight training.
 He is also a proud member of the Paramus Flying Club, as well as the National Association of Flight Instructors.